-We first briefly illustrate one intuitive way we consider to alleviate the triplet ambiguity problem: label smoothing.
-The motivation is that there are many false negative samples due to the triplet ambiguity and label smoothing could alleviate the overfitting to the annotated true match.
+\textbf{Label Smoothing.} One intuitive way we consider to alleviate the triplet ambiguity problem is label smoothing.
+The motivation is that there are many false negative samples due to the triplet ambiguity problem, and label smoothing could alleviate the overfitting to the annotated true match.
 In label smoothing, the label $\bm{y} = [y_1, \dots y_n]$ is not a hard one-hot label rather than a soft one-hot label, which is given by:

 where $y_i$ is the label for class $i$, $c$ is the corresponding class of the query, $B$ is the batch size, and $\varepsilon$ is a hyperparameter for label smoothing and is set to be $0.1$.
-We use label smoothing for both the batch-based classification and the global-wise classification, and perform the experiments on the Shoes dataset, which are presented in Fig.~\ref{fig:twolosses}.
+We use label smoothing for both the batch-based classification and the global-wise classification, which are presented in Fig.\!~\ref{fig:twolosses}.
 The experimental results indicate that label smoothing deteriorates the performance of batch-based classification but enhances the performance of global-wise classification.
-This is because $\bullet$~global-wise classification is severely affected by triplet ambiguity since there are always false negative samples during learning, while batch-based classification is affected only when noisy negative triplets are in the batch; $\bullet$~Label smoothing could alleviate the triplet ambiguity but also introduce another problem that many true negative target samples are assigned weights to learn, which impairs the model training for batch-based classification.
-The experimental results also verify the effectiveness of KL loss used in this work.
+This is because $\bullet$~global-wise classification is severely affected by triplet ambiguity due to high false negative rate, while batch-based classification is affected only when noisy negative triplets are in the batch; $\bullet$~Label smoothing could relieve the triplet ambiguity but introduce another problem that many true negative target samples are assigned weights, which impairs the model training for batch-based classification.
+The experimental results also verify the effectiveness of KL loss as another form of soft label.